-circumstances, the City Manager may approve individual meal expenses (for Employees only) above the guideline with written justification, copies of restaurant bills, and evidence of department head approval.
+Reimbursement Method: Officials may only be reimbursed for eligible meal expenses and may not claim per diem rates.
+Each meal, inclusive of gratuity, shall be reimbursed to Official or Employee up to the Per Diem Rates per US General Services Administration per-meal guideline for the area of travel and must be accounted for separately on a reimbursement claim and accompanied by itemized receipts.
+Under special circumstances, the City Manager may approve individual meal expenses (for Employees only) above the guideline with written justification, copies of restaurant bills, and evidence of department head approval.
 If an individual claims meal expenses for more than one Employee, s/he must list all Employees on the expense reimbursement form.

-c.
-Normally, meals are reimbursable under the following time criteria:
+b.
+Meals are reimbursable under the following time criteria: